ddmcdonald/sparser/README.md

-of the interactive workbench it had on earlier versions of the MacOS, extending Sparser's abilities and understanding its operation requires you to have a working knowledge of Lisp and are comforable reading code.
+of the interactive workbench it had on earlier versions of the MacOS, extending Sparser's abilities and understanding its operation requires you to have a working knowledge of Lisp and are comfortable reading code.